TH3PL4Y3R1/brain_heart_psv_sdg/README.md

 ## Repository structure

 - `code/`
-  - Actively documented version of the pipeline with extensive inline comments.
+  - `matlab/` — actively documented MATLAB implementation.
+    - Core model files that do not require FieldTrip: `model_psv_sdg.m`, `compute_CSI_CVI.m`
+    - Optional convenience pipeline that uses FieldTrip for EEG time–frequency power: `compute_psv_sdg.m`
+  - `python/` — documentation and interface stubs for a future Python port (no algorithmic code yet).
-  - See `code/README.md` for detailed usage, requirements, and a minimal example.
+  - See `code/README.md` for detailed usage and examples.
 - `original_code/`
   - Upstream author’s original MATLAB functions and their `readme.md` (license and citation notes).
+These original functions operate on plain MATLAB arrays and do not depend on FieldTrip.
 - `candia-rivera(2023).pdf`
   - The MethodsX article that describes the model and its rationale.